kasumaz/AdultOLgenesis/README.md

 Rbl1
 Ctnnb1

-In the illustrations here given, for example, for PDGF Signaling, its TFs are quiered into in the search box in cytoscape to highlight them.
+In the illustrations here given, for example, for PDGF Signaling, its TFs are queried into in the search box in Cytoscape to highlight them.
 In select pull down menu to "Nodes" to "First Neighnors of Selected Nodes" and selecting "Directed: Outgoing".
 Target genes immediately downstream of PDGF TF effectors are selected which.
 These steps are repeated once more to highlight incrementally the signal propagation and network coverage until this point.
-In the edges menu, the column of "is_inhibition" reveals the transcriptional regulation of selected genes and can be quantified (by exporting table as is or copying and pasting of columns to excel) for gene activation, repression or unknown undetermines interaction.
+In the edges menu, the column of "is_inhibition" reveals the transcriptional regulation of selected genes and can be quantified (by exporting table as is or copying and pasting of columns to excel) for gene activation, repression or unknown undetermined interaction.
 Data can be plotted as exemplified in the figure below.

 ![Figure 6](https://user-images.githubusercontent.com/31452870/79368214-54331800-7f4f-11ea-830b-dffac96afac7.jpg)